erickclasen/fin-scraper/README.md

 * 50 day moving average for long Bollinger Bands
 * Stop loss suggestion plot with 60 day high and 10 day low and 1 and 2 standard deviations off of 10 day minimum price.
 * 30 day price channels
+* Volume is show in gray on the bottom of the Ichimoku plot

 ## Usage Examples
 ### Note that the images show dates that are incorrect as this code was under development - current code shows proper dates